hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

-These days, many people feel tired of React, and as [Primeagen](https://twitter.com/ThePrimeagen) announced it: `This is the year of HTMX!` While the htmx examples in the documentation look easy enough, we took it to the test and and re-implement an existing React project in HTMX.
+These days, many people feel tired of React, and as [Primeagen](https://twitter.com/ThePrimeagen) announced it: `This is the year of HTMX!` While the htmx examples in the documentation look easy enough, we took it to the test and re-implemented an existing React project in htmx.

 We had created the original app earlier this year mostly to play around with Websockets and AppSync subcriptions.
 In the frontend it was based on React and Nextjs, hosted ontop of Vercel.
 On